 - do you need to apply for a work or business visa to accompany your client to that country in order to qualify for the security license or temporary security permit

 Whilst security licensing is required in most developed countries some EPSs travel to accompany their clients and ignore the licensing requirements under the guise of an advisor or assistant.
-The primary issue with ignoring the local licensing in any market are the potential legal and insurance risks.
+The primary issue with ignoring the local licensing in any market is the potential legal and insurance risks.
 That is will your company’s insurance or the client’s insurance cover you in the event of a claim in another state or country, particularly if you do not have the required licence to legally work in that location.
-Worse still if you inadvertently breach the local laws Law Enforcement may become involved which could be at the very least time consuming and potentially embarrassing to the client if the media are following or a passer-by captures it on their smart phones and posts it on the internet.
+Worse still if you inadvertently breach the local laws Law Enforcement may become involved which could be at the very least time-consuming and potentially embarrassing to the client if the media are following or a passer-by captures it on their smartphones and posts it on the internet.

 If a pre-planning and coordination checklist for your trip advance has been completed and you have learned your destination has security license requirements.
-Then the logical next step would be to hire a local EPS so that they engage with any threat to your client as they are suitably licensed, insured and will act within the boundaries of the local law.
-Then if Law Enforcement become involved the local EPS can remain and assist them with their enquiries while you escort your client to the vehicle and onto your next location causing minimal disruption to their schedule.
+Then the logical next step would be to hire a local EPS so that they engage with any threat to your client as they are suitably licensed, insured, and will act within the boundaries of the local law.
+Then if Law Enforcement becomes involved the local EPS can remain and assist them with their inquiries while you escort your client to the vehicle and onto your next location causing minimal disruption to their schedule.

 For 25 years Andrew has been providing Executive Protection and Security Consulting including corporate visits with complex itineraries, international celebrity tours, and secure transport.